psharma04/academic-kickstart/content/courses/english-advanced-hsc/_index.md

 weight: 1
 ---

 Please note that there's a lot of texts we need to get through, so not all of them are here yet.
-If your text isn't here, [use this form to request it](https://tally.so/r/w5dvQ3).
+If your text isn't here, [use this form to request it](https://tally.so/r/w5dvQ3), or [subscribe to our mailing list](https://mailing.hsc.one/subscription/form).

 ## Common Module: Texts and Human Experiences